 A look back at Polestar’s 20 year history

-With Polestar announcing their very first production vehicle – an incredible 600HP hybrid sedan – in 2017, we got to wondering.
+With Polestar announcing their very first production vehicle – an incredible 600HP hybrid coupe – in 2017, we got to wondering.
 How did this once-time Volvo racing team end up as a high performance manufacturer under their own brand?
+Is there Polestar history?

 What Exactly is Polestar?

 As of 2018, Polestar is Volvo’s performance arm, providing tuning and performance upgrades for both existing Volvo models as well as new offerings.
 You can either buy a Polestar Volvo new, or bring in your existing vehicle to your dealer for an upgrade.

 These tunings take about an hour and can give you quite a whopping of extra power.
 Bring in your 2006 XC70, for instance, and gain an extra 28 HP and 36 lb-ft of torque.
 Not bad for an hour wait!